redhat-rcue/rcue/README.md

 This will install all necessary development packages into `node_modules/`.
 At this point, the gruntjs tasks are available for use such as starting a local development server or building the master CSS file.

+Additionally you may need to install the grunt command line utility.
+To do this run:

+    npm install -g grunt-cli

 ### Live Reload Server

 A local development server can be quickly fired up by using the Gruntjs server task: